sudo-Harshk/Ledger/README.md

 ### Theme Customization
 - **5 Beautiful Themes:** Choose from Warm Cream, Sage Green, Ocean Breeze, Vintage Warm, or Desert Sunset
-- **One-Click Switching:** Theme button in footer for instant changes
+- **One-Click Switching:** Theme button in navigation for instant changes
 - **Persistent Preferences:** Your theme choice is saved across sessions
 - **Seamless Design:** All components adapt automatically to the selected theme